alpha-training/qi/README.md

 qi is a kdb+ helper library.

-The file [qi.q](https://alphakdb.com/qi/repo/qi.q) is all that is needed:
+The file [qi.q](https://github.com/alpha-training/qi/blob/main/qi.q) is all that is needed:

     \l /path/to/qi.q      / load qi library

 ## Loading optional libraries
-The function `.qi.include` can be used to load qi's optional libraries, which are listed [here]().
+The function `.qi.include` can be used to load qi's [optional libraries](https://github.com/alpha-training/qi/tree/main/lib).

+## promote.txt
+Any functions listed in here will be promoted to the .q namespace.
+For example, if promote.txt contained:

+	.qi.include

+We can call `include` instead of `.qi.include`. **Note:** The `.qi.` prefix in promote.txt is superfluous - any functions listed without a namespace are assumed to be in .qi.

 ## Creating custom libraries

 You can also create a custom library:

-    // common.q
+    / common.q
     \l /path/to/qi.q    / load qi
-    .qi.include`ipc     / inter-process communication library
+    include`ipc     / inter-process communication library
-    .qi.include"cron"   / timer library - include also takes a string
+    include"cron"   / timer library - include also takes a string

     // some custom code